vpcom/covid-19/README.md

 # covid-19
-COVID-19 statistics per inhabitants.
+COVID-19 data Explorer

-The aim is to present COVID data per inhabitants with sortable arrays.
+**In progress**

-Code should be typed to make code reusable.
+The aim of this app is to present COVID data and allow the user to select what data is interesting to them and how it is better to be seen.

-**in progress**
+More details about data source will come and more functionalities to explore and compare the data.

 ## Conventions
 Commit messages: